Commercial and Farm Trucks

 No. The fees were reduced in 2006 to a 14.35 percent surcharge and have remained at that rate.

-The invoice for the 2016 renewal must be paid before April 1, 2015.
-If you mail the payment, make sure a copy of the invoice is attached and is received by the Secretary of State's office no later than March 1, 2015.
+The invoice for the renewal must be paid before April 1.
+If you mail the payment, make sure a copy of the invoice is attached and is received by the Secretary of State's office no later than March 1.
 Please pay attention to any special wording on your invoice.
 A "certified check or secured funds required" notation means that your personal or business check will not be accepted without an irrevocable letter of credit from the financial institution that the check is drawn upon.
 Other acceptable payments include cash (in person only), credit or debit cards, money orders or cashier's checks.
+Credit or debit cards cannot be accepted when under a Certified Check Required notation.

 I do not plan to renew my registrations.
 What is required?